Flatiron/23rd Street Partnership

-Registration is open for the Baruch College series of free workshops and seminars that are taught by faculty from the Zicklin School of Business.
+Baruch College offfers a wide variety of events that are free and open to the public.
 Workshops on subjects such as business plan development and starting new ventures are designed to provide a foundation for the entrepreneur.
-Other courses, including e-commerce and management workshops are designed to improve a business owner's knowledge and skills in specific areas.
+Cultural seminars and performances are also offered.

 Free Workshops and Recruitment Services from NYC Business Solutions

 NYC Business Solutions offers free business courses and workshops on a range of subjects from developing a business plan to computer-based bookkeeping, marketing 101 and how to get certified to sell to government.
 For a list of courses and to register, click here.

 To find your local Business Solutions Center, click here.

 Midtown Recruitment Center - located at 60 Madison Ave., Ste.
 704

 Businesses in and around the Flatiron district can turn to NYC Business Solutions to fulfill their recruitment needs, all at no cost right in the heart of the district.
 Dedicated recruitment staff, builds relationships with local mid-size businesses (with more than 125 employees), understands their hiring needs, and then connects them to a skilled workforce.
 The Center addresses the recruitment challenges faced by businesses while simultaneously streamlining the job search process for talented mid-wage jobseekers.
 While the Center's focus is serving mid-size businesses it also welcomes interest from small businesses (with less than 125 employees).
 For more information, call (646) 358-4747.